Morse579/CSE_218_118_Fa20_Team_M/README.md

       - ran away from their home
       - recently abandoned by owner
       - traveller cat
-- **Physical environment detection to place cats:** Our app is able to search for and detect real-world objects and surfaces though processing camera image in AR session.
+- **Physical environment detection to place cats:** Our app is able to search for and detect real-world objects and surfaces through processing camera images in AR sessions.
 Therefore, users can place their cat in a "reasonable" position in the real world.
 - **Interaction including feeding, playing and decorating:** Users can feed or play with cats using various types of items, and also decorate their living space by placing different preset furnitures around.
 - **Hunger and mood level system:** We designed hunger and mood levels systems which will reflect the status of the cat after each user-cat interaction, and these different levels will cause different outcomes.
 - **Currency and shop system:** We also designed a currency and shop system that allows users to purchase new items for cats.
 The coins can be earned through daily login.